 OPEN 901 BUSINESS DIRECTORY - If you have adjusted the services you provide (i.e. offering take out, discounts, etc.) and would like us to share these changes with fellow Chamber members, click here to join in on our #Open901 campaign.

 PAYCHECK PROTECTION PROGRAM

-NOTE: As of April 16, the Payroll Protection Program has reached its funding limit.
+NOTE: As of January 11, the Payroll Protection Program has re-opened.
+Apply here.

 The Paycheck Protection Act provides federally-guaranteed loans up to a maximum amount of $10 million to eligible businesses, which can be partially forgivable, to encourage businesses to retain employees through the COVID-19 crisis by assisting in the payment of certain operational costs.
 View THE PAYCHECK PROTECTION ACT FAQ here.